DocHolliday13x/reading-notes/Class401/class41.md

-# Class 00 Reading: Topic
+# Class 41 Reading: Gatsby, Next.js, and other JS Frameworks

 ## Resources